kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 Batch processor was configured with a batch size of 1024 to avoid hitting the gRPC client payload size limit while metrics are exported to the gateway instances.
 Default batch size of 8192 was over the default gRPC client payload limit of 4MByte.

+By the multi-receiver test some OOM observed, after further analysis result following finding:
+1. Under high load, memory limiter trigger GC to free memory and go back for normal operation
+2. Between GC and memory limiter cycle approximately 200MByte on top of allocated memory occupied
+3. Frequent GC result fragmented memory because go GC has no compaction (only Mark and Sweep)
+4. In certain cases memory get heavily fragmented, despite there are in total enough memory but non-of free memory blocks are big enough for in coming data

+To solve problem described above, metric agent memory limit increased from 1Gi to 1200Mi, memory_limiter check intervals decreased from 0.5 second to 0.1 second.
+The test repeated with new configuration and 45% more load over 12 hours, no OOM issues occurred.

 The following ConfigMap contains all configuration adjustments for the metric agent, as well as the Prometheus receiver configuration changes.
 This configuration should be used as reference to implement Telemetry manager changes.